Nasal Fracture

 Can a nasal fracture be prevented?

-Wearing protective gear during sports and avoiding trauma.
+Wearing protective gear during sports and using seatbelts can reduce risk.

 If you have any feedback, please get in touch.